EvictionLab/eviction-lab-website/content/updates/blog/eviction-diversion/index.md

-In a White House summit on how to address a potential eviction crisis [on June 30](https://www.youtube.com/watch?v=S3zVlAJFhq4), Eviction Lab’s founder Matthew Desmond described the components of a successful diversion program as “the three A’s”: access to a legal counsel or a non-lawyer advocate; assistance, understood as rental assistance or other support services; and an alternative to court, including mediation before filing a case, alternative dispute resolution or a settlement.
+In a White House summit on how to address a potential eviction crisis {{< extlink "on June 30" "https://www.youtube.com/watch?v=S3zVlAJFhq4" >}}, Eviction Lab’s founder Matthew Desmond described the components of a successful diversion program as “the three A’s”: access to a legal counsel or a non-lawyer advocate; assistance, understood as rental assistance or other support services; and an alternative to court, including mediation before filing a case, alternative dispute resolution or a settlement.

 <div class="my-5 my-xl-6">